taliandre49/FilmMakerAI/README.md

 * All incoming shots animate whether new or replacing old ones
 * `opacity-0 animate-fadeIn` is applied to key-wrapped containers to achieve this

+### Downloadable File
+* PDF Shot list table format is available through the `Download Shot List as PDF` button
+* This ensures quick sharability of shotlist created
+* This functionality was done with the `jsPDF` package

 ### AI Flow

 * On message submit: